lkow/sst-pdf-gen/README.md

 * Have fun

 ## Important notes
-This example uses a pre-existing AWS Lambda Layer for `chrome-aws-lambda` and Puppeteer version which only work with Node v14 or lower (see note in `stacks/MyStack.ts:10`)
-If you want to use a newer version of Node, you'll need to build your own AWS Lambda Layer for `chrome-aws-lambda` and Puppeteer
-When going this route, you may use https://github.com/Sparticuz/chromium as a starting point for building and deploying your own AWS Lambda Layer
+This example uses a pre-built release of `@sparticuz/chromium` to create a new Lambda Layer on demand.
+If you wish to lower your repo size you may decide to externally deploy the layer and later reference it in your stack.
 Remember to update the `stacks/MyStack.ts:10` to use the new layer, then bump the Puppeteer version accordingly